Josephjr05/The-SkyDecay-Project/README.md

 # Features (SkyDecay Engine)

 ## Ver:
-* Psych Engine mixed with Codename, and Restructure Engine features.
+* Psych Engine mixed with VSlice, Codename, and Restructure Engine features.
 (To have Osu Mania, Etterna, Quaver, and NotITG features in FNF!)

+## UNIVERSAL CHARTS SUPPORT!
+* Convert universally using the chart editor as you can now convert from Osu, Qua, SM, or Guitar Hero charts to Psych engine!
+* Thanks to Moonchart and how simple it is to actually use, this engine is the first to support universal chart files!
+* This is included in The SkyDecay Project FNF mod FOR Mania difficulty.

+* Do expect bugs with BPM changing!

 ## Optimization:
 * No matter how many notes there are in a chart (or on Botplay), it won't ever lagspike or drain some fps!
 But do make sure it's working well for your device.